 Follicular Unit Transplantation (abbreviated to FUT) works by removing a long, thin piece of tissue from the donor site (which is typically the back of the scalp).
 FUT is sometimes referred to as ‘strip’ surgery because a strip of scalp tissue is used to obtain the hair follicles that are needed for the procedure.

-A local anaesthetic will be applied to the scalp to limit discomfort, and once the strip has been removed, the donor site will be stitched closed.
+A local anesthetic will be applied to the scalp to limit discomfort, and once the strip has been removed, the donor site will be stitched closed.
 The stitches will be removed after ten to fourteen days have passed, and this will result in a single, linear scar.
 This can be easily concealed by the surrounding hair.

 Then, individual hair follicles are excised from the strip of tissue via a process known as stereo-microscopic dissection.
 This is when a surgeon uses a powerful microscope to extract tiny hair follicles from the strip.
 The hair follicles are then re-inserted into the balding areas of your scalp.
 After the procedure, it will take approximately 12- 18 months to see the effect of the surgery.